 - Annual sales threshold

 - Cart abandonment recovery is not available for the basic plan

-Wix is another popular drag and drop website builder which you can also use to build online stores.
-The website builder is very user-friendly and easy to use for beginners with no technical knowledge.
+Wix is another popular drag-and-drop website builder which you can also use to build online stores.
+The website builder is user-friendly and easy for beginners with no technical knowledge.

 Wix offers over 500 stunning templates that are likely to fit your business.
 Wix eCommerce functionality has most of what a business would need but doesn’t scale as well as dedicated platforms like Shopify or BigCommerce.

 Wix also provides an in-house payment gateway called Wix Payment, along with other popular gateways, including Stripe and Paypal.
 The best part is that it doesn’t charge any transaction fees – you just have to pay for the plans you pick for the store.